Your browser does not support JavaScript.

 Credit Scores

-A thin file is a credit file with very limited account history or too little data to show a strong borrowing pattern.
+Thin file means a credit file with very limited account history or too little data to show a strong borrowing pattern.

 Read more about Thin File.